EDG429/GemcatcherCS/README.md

 # GemcatcherCS
- A Gemcatcher game in C#.
+ A Gemcatcher game in C# for a Udemy course (https://www.udemy.com/course/learn-2d-game-development-godot-43-c-from-scratch/).

  Use the arrow keys to go left or right.